-Many educators are innovating what summer learning looks like this year to include enrichment programs and social-emotional learning (SEL) in addition to traditional academic scheduling.
+Many educators are innovating what summer learning looks like this year to include enrichment programs and social emotional learning curriculum (SEL) in addition to traditional academic scheduling.
 A fresh take on summer learning presents a unique opportunity to accelerate academic knowledge by addressing the whole learner.
 This means that students will be building academics while practicing skills to regulate emotions and behaviors, developing relationship skills and social awareness, and practicing critical decision-making to plan for their futures.

 How can we easily incorporate SEL elements into our daily summer learning?
 In this post, we look at four ways to explicitly address SEL in our summer classroom, online or in person, to meet the SEL needs of our students.